-This exhibition is presented with the support of the Conseil des arts et des lettres du Québec, the Conseil de la culture de la région de Québec, the cultural development agreement between the Government of Quebec and Québec City, in collaboration with the Québec City Film Festival, Antitube, the United Nations Refugee Agency (UNHCR), Université Laval’s Interdisciplinary Research Community on Vulnerability (CRIV) and the extraordinary collaboration of Rohingya refugees from Québec city.
+This exhibition is presented with the support of the Conseil des arts et des lettres du Québec, the Conseil de la culture de la région de Québec, the cultural development agreement between the Government of Quebec and Québec City, in collaboration with the Québec City Film Festival, Antitube, the United Nations Refugee Agency (UNHCR), the Canadian Commission for UNESCO, the United Nations Educational, Scientific and Cultural Organization (UNESCO), the Université Laval’s Interdisciplinary Research Community on Vulnerability (CRIV), the Manicouagan-Uapishka World Biosphere Reserve, MU Conseils, Mallette and the extraordinary collaboration of Rohingya refugees living in Kutupalong Camp and the Rohingya Community of Québec city.

-- Olivier Higgins & Mélanie Carrier – Curators, designers and filmmakers (videos & soundscapes)
+- Olivier Higgins & Mélanie Carrier – Designers, producers and filmmakers (videos & soundscapes)

 - Renaud Philippe – Photography

 - Karine Giboulo – Visual arts (a hundred dioramas)

 - Mohammed Shofi, a Rohingya living in Quebec City – Testimony and translation

 - Kala Miya (Kalam), a Kutupalong Camp Rohingya refugee – Poems